Thyroi/Thyroi/README.md

 ## Hello!
 #### 💬 About me...
-> Mi name is Juan Salgado.
+> My name is Juan Salgado.
 I started to study programming at the begining of 2018, Due to my participation in programming hotbeds at the Universidad Piloto de Colombia.💻 Since then, I have been studying and learning new technologies and programming tools and